Long slurps are guaranteed with these Tajin mango popsicles.

 - First, add the mango, pineapple, condensed milk, lime juice with zest, tajin seasoning, and orange juice in a heavy-duty blender.
 Use coconut water or regular if you like.

-- Next, blend it for a minute or so until everything is combined, and smooth.
+- Next, blend it for a minute until everything is combined, and smooth.

 - Sprinkle the tajin seasoning into the molds before pouring in the blended fruits.
 Tap the bottom to remove any trapped air.